Frequently Asked Questions About Hypnosis and Hypnotherapy

 The “addiction model” is what weakens the will, not the substance itself!
 Have you noticed how expensive the patch or gum is?
 Nicotine “addiction” is good business!
 You’ll just keep coming back for more.

-And Zyban, FYI, is not new, it is a repackaged anti-depressant, AKA, Wellbutrin, which may in fact cause the very symptoms it is supposed to ‘fix’: anxiety and nervousness!
+FYI, smoking cessation drugs are not new, they are repackaged anti-depressants, which may in fact cause the very symptoms they are supposed to ‘fix’: anxiety and nervousness!
 Also bear in mind that millions of people on anti-depressants still smoke, they don’t suddenly stop craving nicotine by taking a pill!
 It’s just not that simple.